Tuesday, March 9, 2010

 Some guys from Cinderella with the world's oldest groupie.

 We met with Cinderella while the Bulletboys were playing.
 They sat with us around a big table, where we had the opportunity to talk to them.
 I thought this arrangement was ideal for her.
 Unfortunately, she was struck dumb by their overwhelming star power.
 I had to do all the talking for her, which was really just asking them to sign her stuff and telling them that she was a huge fan.
 All she could do was grin and nod.
 I thought it was a wasted opportunity.
-Of course, it was easy for me to be blasé, I didn’t really think they were all that great.
+Of course, it was easy for me to be blasΓ©, I didn’t really think they were all that great.

-I had an unbelievable opportunity to go backstage with Boston, while they were touring on Third Stage.
+In 1987, I had an unbelievable opportunity to go backstage with Boston, while they were touring on Third Stage.
 Boston was a major touchstone of my high school years and I was thrilled they were making music again.
 I was there with my friend Kelly, my former assistant that we spun off into her own store.
 The show had finished and the MCA rep found me and asked if I wanted to go backstage.

 Of course I wanted to go backstage, but she only had one pass left.
 Kelly said she’d wait for me.
 What else could I do?

 I turned it down, apparently not yet having learned my lesson from the Blackfoot experience.
 I couldn’t just leave my friend out there waiting for me while I went off on a backstage schmooze.
-But I did give a full-page concert announcement from the newspaper to my friend Marjorie, (a fellow store manager that had come up through the Toledo system just ahead of me) who went backstage and had it signed for me.
+But I did give a full-page concert announcement from the newspaper to my friend Marjorie, (a fellow store manager who had come up through the Toledo system just ahead of me) who went backstage and had it signed for me.

 My signed prize, now framed.
 And they still hadn't invented Sharpies yet...

-I had brought it with me, just in case, as I learned to do from the experience that follows.
-In the next post.
+I had brought it with me, just in case, as I learned to do from the experience that follows in the next post.
 Stay tuned!

 12 comments: